Transforming the Bus Industry

 The Bus Industry of Greater Copenhagen had become a place you did not want to work and had a reputation for delivering unattractive services to its passengers.
 We changed how the industry looked at itself, helped build a positive image in the public and create internal pride.
 Only 13 % of the bus drivers though the industry had a good image before the project.
 After four years, this had increased to 46 %.

-We wanted to create a new reputation that would attract employees and get more people to choose the bus.
-But we knew that no media campaign could do the job.
-We had to change the staff and management focus from tangible measures such as delays and towards job satisfaction and good experiences for the customers.
-We had to change the culture and internal perception of the job before we could change the image of bus drivers externally.
-We created three major initiatives:
+We wanted to create a new public reputation that would attract employees and get more people to choose the bus.
+But we knew that no media campaign could do the job alone.

-- Leadership and staff training through Movia Academy
+- Leadership and staff training at Movia Academy

 - Building the brand visually and digitally

 Bus drivers with character - that's a pioneer project.
 I think this is the beginning of many good stories about taking the bus.
 This project will be instrumental in achieving that.
 Lars Barfoed

 We designed, executed, and delivered a leadership and staff training program named Movia Academy with the objective of changing how the bus industry saw their role – as individuals and as part of society.